captainrobbo/wikijstest/manuals/cms/recordingevents.md

 Once you have clicked *Details* you will be shown all the available rounds.
 Simply paste the results in from a pre-populated speadsheet or type them in.
 The system knows which athlete corresponds to which bib so just match the results to the bib.
 Once you click *Save* then the *Place* column will automatically populate.
 Finally, it is possible to enter the weight of the Shot for each athlete in here.

+If you have an athlete who is in the start list but does not compete then simply leave all their efforts blank.
+The system will automatically calculate them DNS and leave them at the bottom of the results display.

 You can also click the *Show Athlete Details* button to view more information, such as the name and club.

 *Show Athlete Details*